 Isolate a Single Territory

-One of MBO’s more popular features is sales territory mapping.
+One of Map Business Online’s more popular features is sales territory mapping.
 Territory maps come in all shapes and sizes.
-Some have just a few state based territories.
+Some have just a few state-based territories.
 That’s easy to view.
 Others may support territory schemes that use hundreds of ZIP codes for each territory.
 Occasionally there’s a desire to view only one territory.
 No problem.

-These filtered views come in handy for in-depth discussion on territory results, for discussing account management changes, or understanding service challenges associated with specific field assets.
+These filtered views come in handy for an in-depth discussion on territory results, for discussing account management changes, or for understanding service challenges associated with specific field assets.

 Data Windowing Filtering

 In our first example, we segmented your business data geographically – by radius search.
-There are many ways to do this in MBO – with a polygon search, a drive time search or a free form search.
+There are many ways to do this in Map Business Online – with a polygon search, a drive time search, or a free form search.
 But you can also search your data using Filtering Tools in the Data Window view.
 There are several approaches to data filtering:

 - Search using the Filter or Funnel button.
-This opens a dialogue that require thought on your part but will let you filter by virtually any column in your data, or in MBO’s included demographic data.
+This opens a dialogue that requires thought on your part but will let you filter by virtually any column in your data, or in Map Business Online’s included demographic data.
 You’ve got modifiers to apply too like > (greater than), < (less than), or = (equal to).
 You can query to see if the data contains a set of letters.
 You can run multiple queries at once.
 Results will display.